LibrariesHacked/helibtech/who-uses-what/who-uses-what-library-technology.md

 * RFID equipment

 ### Missing data

+This data is continually updated.
+You can see the date last updated by going into the source data in the Google sheet.

 If your institution's information is incorrect or missing please complete our [updates form](https://docs.google.com/forms/d/e/1FAIpQLSfIjk1ECrL4IMTzSUGQ8C6QSCE79j9RQmQsuIiEE04yN-MHgQ/viewform) and we will amend the data in the table.